An oral presentation with the government is like a job interview. Your goal is to present well and ultimately win the contract.

 Templates for all of these forms, ready for you to use, can be found in Appendices 44-48 in the Guide!

-*The Mock Orals Evaluation Forms graphic is from the KSI Advantage© Capture & Proposal Guide.
+*The Mock Orals Evaluation Forms graphic is from the KSI Advantage™ Capture & Proposal Guide.

 Phase Five: Orals Logistics

-Once every step has been made to prepare for the day of presentation, the Orals Manager should remind everyone of all protocols and logistics.
-This includes dress code, schedule, transportation, post-mortem wrap-ups, and proper note taking.
+Once every step has been made to prepare for the day of the presentation, the Orals Manager should remind everyone of all protocols and logistics.
+This includes dress code, schedule, transportation, post-mortem wrap-ups, and proper note-taking.

-If you’ve followed each phase of the KSI Advantage© Orals Process, learned your part well, practiced your speaking voice, and shined your shoes, then you should be ready!
-Going through each of the five phases of the Orals Process is sure to lead to a better team, a refined presentation, and a good result.
+If you’ve followed each phase of the KSI Advantage™ Orals Process, learned your part well, practiced your speaking voice, and shined your shoes, you should be ready!
+Going through each of the five phases of the Orals Process will lead to a better team, a refined presentation, and a good result.

 There are three reasons why the government asks for oral presentations.
 They want to see how well you know the work of the RFP, how well your team works together, and how easily their agency could work with you.
 Consciously or unconsciously, these three criteria will be in the SEB’s mind as you talk about your solution and strategy.
-It is important that you deliver a well-crafted and eloquent presentation.
+You must deliver a well-crafted and eloquent presentation.

-Solid orals preparation, and following the Orals Process of the KSI Advantage© Capture & Proposal Guide, can lead to a difference-making presentation.
+Solid orals preparation and following the Orals Process of the KSI Advantage™ Capture & Proposal Guide, can lead to a difference-making presentation.
 Our Guide contains over 35 years of Key Solution’s best practices and discusses the Orals Process in far better detail than I have here.
-It’s chock full of useful tips, templates and time-tested processes that can help anybody in a proposal role, whether you’re a Capture Manager, Proposal Manager, Technical Writer, or Orals Coach.
+It’s chock full of useful tips, templates, and time-tested processes that can help anybody in a proposal role, whether you’re a Capture Manager, Proposal Manager, Technical Writer, or Orals Coach.
+Happy presenting!